AlexRussak/Roozie.AutoInterface/README.md

 # Kudos

-Shout out to Andrew Lock's [Source Generator series](https://andrewlock.net/series/creating-a-source-generator/).
-It was an excellent resource for learning all aspects of source generators.
+Andrew Lock's [Source Generator series](https://andrewlock.net/series/creating-a-source-generator/) is an excellent resource for learning all aspects of source generators.